Grazing/Fencing Apprenticeship – Sonoma Mountain Institute

 • Able to safely perform manual labor in varied climatic and environmental conditions and willing to work outdoors up to 10+ hours/day in uncomfortable conditions

-• Drivers license and ability to safely drive offroad vehicles in varied terrain
+• Driver’s license and experience in safely driving offroad vehicles in varied terrain.

 • Effective communication and ability to collaborate with a wide range of people, teams, and partners

-Please send a CV and cover letter to admin@groundedgrasslands.com to be considered for the position.
-Applications will be reviewed on a rolling basis through September 5th, 2023.
+To be considered for the position, please send a CV/resume and cover letter to admin@groundedgrasslands.com.
+Applications will be reviewed on a rolling basis through July 8th, 2024.
 Early application is encouraged.

 Educational Opportunities: Hands-on, day-to-day grazing support of cattle and work to ensure their health and well-being; regular team meetings to discuss grazing strategy and operations management; other professional development opportunities as they arise